• Skip to primary navigation

 This is the Best Cranberry Sauce to Make Any Time of the Year

-Why eat canned cranberry sauce, I know it’s delicious but who knows what’s actually been added to that, when you can actually make your own.
 Fresh cranberry sauce tastes so much better than canned.
 And it’s sooo easy to make, like really easy.
 Like my cat could probably make it, easy.

 Cranberry sauce or cranberry relish only contains 3 basic ingredients: sugar, water, and cranberries.
 I throw in a splash of vanilla and some cinnamon for extra flavor.
 Those are completely optional, but add delicious flavor.
+If you like orange added to your cranberry sauce, check out this homemade cranberry sauce with orange.

 How to Make Your Own Homemade Cranberry Sauce

 All you have to do to be on your way to fresh cranberry sauce from scratch is simply boil together the water and sugar.
 Add in the fresh cranberries and let cook for 10-15 minutes.
 While mine were simmering on the stove, I used a splatter screen to prevent any splattering messes or burns.
-The cranberries burst open as they cook and can make a pretty big mess.
-The longer you cook them the more the cranberries will break down making a thicker cranberry sauce.

 A spoonful of cranberry sauce above a small dish of sauce.